-Transmission Service & Repair
+Transmission Service and Repair

-The transmission is one of the most expensive and complex components in your vehicle.
-It’s what transfers the power of the engine to the driving wheels.
-In a typical trip, a transmission has to work hard to adapt to speed, load, and road conditions to deliver a smoother driving experience.
+The automatic transmission is one of the most expensive and complex components in your vehicle.
+It transfers the power of the engine to the driving wheels.
+In a typical trip, a transmission has to work hard to adapt to speed, load and road conditions to deliver a smoother driving experience.

 When the transmission fluid has never been changed, eventually the fluid will become tarnished.
 It will become black or dark cherry red, and that’s when the fluid viscosity starts breaking down.
 Once that happens, the friction clutch plates inside the transmission fail to hold their friction, and they start slipping.
 When that slipping happens, that’s when the transmission fluid really starts to get hot.
-And at that time there isn’t anything the radiator or cooler can do for it.
-It’s already too late.
+And at that time there isn’t anything the radiator or cooler can do for it … IT’S ALREADY TOO LATE!

 Apart from your engine, the Automatic Transmission is the single most expensive item to repair on your car.
-Yet it is also the most overlooked and neglected item when it comes to servicing!
+Yet it is also the most overlooked and neglected when it comes to servicing!

 Automatic transmission overhauls can be very costly, starting at around $2000 for a basic transmission and going up and over $10,000 for more extravagant units.
 From our decades of experience, we are frequently seeing transmissions fail after the manufacturer’s warranty period ends and require extensive repairs.